baseonmars/mixc_scrobbler/README.md

 Introduction
 ------------

-Chrome extension for scanning a mixcloud page and scrobbling tracks as they play.
+MixC Scrobbler is a chrome extension for scrobbling a MixCloud.com cloudcast in realtime.

 I'm going to try and keep the main engine library and vm agnostic so it should be easy to create a firefox, opera, (etc...) extension.

+The project homepage is: https://github.com/baseonmars/mixc\_scrobbler

 Building the extension
 ----------------------